Through the Data Management Lens: Experimental Analysis and Evaluation of Fair Classification: Description of Fair Approaches

+In contrast, \zhangdcet aims to ensure that the direct causal effect, the influence of $S$ that is transmitted through the direct path, is within an allowable threshold $\tau$.
+It exploits the causal graph to determine a set of parents ($Q$) of $Y$, such that $Q$ blocks all indirect paths from $S$ to $Y$.
+To certify the presence of direct causal effect, \zhangdcet then computes $\Delta_q = Pr(\D_Y = 1 \mid \D_S = 1, Q = q) - Pr(\D_Y = 1 \mid \D_S = 0, Q = q)$, $\forall q \in \Dom\{Q\}$.
+Since $Q$ blocks all indirect paths, the graphical criterion of d-separation~\cite{pearl} supports that $\Delta_q > 0$ occurs only if there exists some direct causal effect.
+Finally, \zhangdcet modifies $D_Y$ to ensure that $\Delta_q \le \tau$ in each subpopulation $q$.

-\textbf{Implementation.} We retrieved the source code for \zhangpcf from the authors' website.\footnote{\url{https://www.yongkaiwu.com/publication/zhang-2017-causal/}} In accordance with the original paper, we construct the causal networks using the open source software TETRAD~\cite{scheines1998} and set the value for $\epsilon$ to $0.05$.
+\textbf{Implementation.} We retrieved the source code for the approaches from the authors' website.\footnote{\url{https://www.yongkaiwu.com/publication/}} In accordance with the original papers, we set both $\epsilon$ and $\tau$ to be $0.05$.
+The causal graphs for the datasets are constructed from prior literature (detailed in Appendix~\ref{app:dags}).

 Salimi et al.~\cite{Salimi} propose a pre-processing approach that enforces \emph{justifiable fairness}: a causal fairness notion that prohibits causal dependency between the sensitive attribute $S$ and the prediction $\hat Y$, except through admissible attributes.
 We refer to this approach as \sal.
 Unlike other causal mechanisms, \sal does not require access to the causal model. \sal assumes that $\hat Y$ is likely to be fair if a classifier is trained on data $\D$ where ground truth $Y$ satisfies the target fairness notion.
 To that end, it expresses justifiable fairness as an integrity constraint and repairs $\D$ to ensure that the constraint holds on the repaired training data $\D'$.
 Unlike \kam, \sal does not modify the attributes and only repairs $\D$ by inserting or deleting tuples.